hpowell20/cs2063-master/Fall2022/labs/Lab7/README.md

         * You annotate the class to be a Room database with @Database and use the annotation parameters to declare the entities that belong in the database and set the version number
           * Each entity corresponds to a table that will be created in the database
         * A Singleton object is being created to prevent multiple instances of the database being opened at the same time
-        * To help with asynchronous access an `ExcecutorService` object is defined with a fixed thread pool We've created an ExecutorService with a fixed thread pool that you will use to run database operations asynchronously on a background thread
+        * To help with asynchronous access an `ExcecutorService` object is defined with a fixed thread pool that can be used to run database operations asynchronously on a background thread
     * `ItemDao`
       * Interface class which contains the methods for accessing the database
       * The @Dao annotation identifies it as a DAO class for Room